The Jordan Fish Story

-Once upon a time, and this is no fairy tale, the adventure began in Pine Point when a 10 year old boy got his first 10 lobster traps – the old wooden ones, then 50 traps at age 14 and the 100 traps when he was at Old Orchard Beach High School.
+Once upon a time – and this is no fairy tale – an adventure began in Pine Point when a 10-year-old boy got his first 10 lobster traps (the old wooden ones).
+He received 50 traps at age 14, then 100 traps when he was at Old Orchard Beach High School.
 Like his father who lobstered, David Jordan had bug pickin’ in his blood.

-By his senior year Jordan had a small wooden 15’punt, hauling his traps by hand before going to work as a Life Guard on Old Orchard Beach.
-Graduating from OOBHS, he went to the University of New Hampshire on a football scholarship only to leave after the first semester.
-The following summer he married his high school sweetheart Theresa and found a school that matched his goals, SMTVI (Southern Maine Technical Institute) graduating with High Honors in Marine Technology.
+By his senior year, Jordan had a small wooden 15’ punt, and spent his summers hauling in his traps by hand before going to work as a Life Guard on Old Orchard Beach.
+After graduating from OOBHS, he went to the University of New Hampshire on a football scholarship only to leave after the first semester.
+The following summer he married his high school sweetheart, Theresa, and found a school that matched his goals – SMTVI (Southern Maine Technical Institute) – graduating with High Honors in Marine Technology.

 He purchased a wooden lobster boat and then upgraded to newer and bigger lobster boats.
 He crewed on large vessels going to the Grand Banks red fishing and ground fishing.
-In 1966 he and his cousin purchased a small wooden eastern rig, The Molly and Jane out of New Bedford he was the first dragerman in his family.
-They ran this business for three years and then David returned to Pine Point, lobstering in the summer, shrimping and plowing snow in the winter to be home with his family.
+In 1966 he and his cousin purchased a small wooden eastern rig, The Molly and Jane, out of New Bedford, and he became the first dragerman in his family.
+After running this business for three years, David returned to Pine Point, lobstering in the summer, shrimping and plowing snow in the winter to be home with his family.
 His daughter Allyson remembers eating plenty of lobsters as a main staple.

-He built a fiberglass lobster boat in Candia, NH commissioned in August, 1978.
-By December of that year, the scallop boom was beginning and he began scalloping for the Bayley’s shell stocking and eventually bought another steel dragger again an eastern rig.
+He built a fiberglass lobster boat in Candia, NH, commissioned in August, 1978.
+By December of that year, the scallop boom was beginning and he began scalloping for the Bayley’s shell stocking and eventually bought another steel dragger, again an eastern rig.
 He fished this for several years.
 Washburn Doughty Associates Inc in East Boothbay, Maine knew of his success and capabilities in the fishing industry and approached him to build a vessel.
 The F/V Theresa and Allyson, a stern trawler, was built and launched on a very cold January day in 1989.
-At the launching, David was thanked for having the courage to persevere in the industry which had already begun to have many restrictions put on by the Federal Government.
-To this day, Washburn Doughty mention this as part of their success in moving their business forward.
+At the launching, David was thanked for having the courage to persevere in the industry, which had already begun to have many restrictions put on it by the Federal Government.
+To this day, Washburn Doughty mentions this as part of its success in moving their business forward.

 Three years later, David purchased the F/V Jamie and Ashley which had been built the same year as the F/V Theresa and Allyson.
-The two draggers have since ground fished with three to four men crews offshore in the Gulf of Maine – as far as Georges Bank.
+The two draggers have since ground fished with three- to four-man crews offshore in the Gulf of Maine – as far as Georges Bank.

-Like most fishermen time at sea was laborious.
+As with most fishermen at that time, Jordan found working the sea laborious.
 Captain Jordan was married to the sea and his job.
 Allyson says, “My dad came home on the first day (after coming in and offloading the catch), worked on gear for the next three days, checked on the bookwork done by my mom and sailed on the fifth day.
 It was a way of life and one that whole family agreed to support by helping out at home in his absence.